 If you don't have the appropriate qualifications to start this course, you can study the Year Zero programme for a year first.
-You could also enhance your skills by going on to study our MA Music Production.

 This course will give you an excellent understanding of the music industry in general, the technology of the studio and playback systems, and the process of sound recording and production.
 You’ll also develop a greater awareness of the commercial environment and how to promote your own music.